Assassin's Creed: Forgotten Temple: Season One

 Edward and Madam Lee's partnership eventually falls through, so the former opts to create his own organization, the Zhang Wei Union.
 In addition to John and Zhang, he also recruits the pirate captain Rupiya, the Korean engineer Yun Pyeong-Gyu, and the Chinese medic Xialun Qing, and secures a partnership with Jan and the Dutch East India Company.
 With the Zhang Wei Union firmly established, Edward sets out to recover Hendrik's sea log, which Saito entrusted to Master Sun.
 While infiltrating Sun's gambling ship, Edward encounters Saito and learns that she has been betrayed by her followers, including her old mentor Fuma Sukuna, who branded her a traitor to the Shimazu clan.
-Seeking revenge, Saito and Edward form a truce and come into conflict with a group of Chinese Assassins led by their Mentor, Xiao Han, who also seek Angkor's Piece of Eden, so that they could use it to overthrow the Qing dynasty.
+Seeking revenge, Saito and Edward form a truce and come into conflict with a group of Chinese Assassins led by their Mentor, Xiao Han, who also seek Angkor's Piece of Eden, so that they could use it to overthrow the Qing Empire.
 Edward and Saito ultimately lose Hendrik's sea log to Xiao Han, who kills Sun and forms an alliance with Madam Lee and Fuma Sukuna.

 In the present, Noa and Sei's attempts to trace Edward's footsteps are hindered by the Zhawang Corporation, the Zhang Wei Union's modern incarnation, which seeks to save Noa from Abstergo's captivity.
 While in Cebu, Philippines, Noa and Sei are attacked by the Assassin Nathan Zhang, whom the former fights off.
 However, before leaving, Nathan informs Noa that his father was also an Assassin and abandoned Noa to protect him from the Templars.
 Noa continues to explore the memories of Edward, who travels to the Philippines alongside his fellow Zhang Wei Union members and Jan van Aert.
 However, the group is arrested by the Spanish authorities and taken to Manila, due to Jan's alleged involvement in the assassination of Governor Fernando Manuel de Bustillo Bustamante y Rueda.
 Edward and his allies escape after a monk starts a city-wide riot using a crescent amulet, revealed to be a Piece of Eden.